 CBD is naturally found in cannabis plants, but it is often used medicinally in the form of extracts, oils, or topical creams.

 Taking CBD oil by mouth is one of the best ways to maximize its effects.
-If you have eczema alongside another inflammatory condition, you might be able to kill two birds with one stone.
 CBD oil can be taken as it is, or mixed into food or beverages.
 CBD capsules and gummies are also available and offer a more convenient way of dosing.

-When you take CBD oil for the first time, it is always recommended that you start off with the lowest dose possible and gradually increase it over time.
+When you take CBD oil for the first time, it is always advisable to start off with the lowest dose possible and gradually increase it over time.
 CBD is unlikely to cause any side effects, but it is best to err on the side of caution and take it slow.
 Building up your dosage in this way also means that you can find the lowest dose that works for you, so it could save you money in the long run.

-Topical CBD creams are another great way to relieve inflammation and discomfort and can be applied directly to where they are needed most.
+Topical CBD creams are another great way to relieve inflammation and discomfort and you can apply them directly to where you need them most.
 Look for products with natural ingredients to avoid causing further irritation.
 Some products also contain other skin-soothing ingredients such as coconut or lavender oil.
 Test on a small patch of skin first, and avoid using these products on broken skin.

-If your child has eczema and you are wondering whether CBD oil is safe for kids, then the answer is yes, but with caution.
-If you are using CBD for children, you will want to avoid any products that contain the psychoactive compound in cannabis, THC.
+If your child has eczema and you are wondering whether CBD oil is safe for your child, it’s best to consult your pediatrician.
+If you are using CBD for children, make sure to avoid any products that contain the psychoactive compound in cannabis, THC.

 These low THC products do appear to be safe for children, although the long-term effects are still unknown.
 Talk to your physician to learn more.